How to Choose the Best Mattress for Your Body Type

 The power of a good night's sleep should never be underestimated.
-As we sleep, our body's serotonin levels are restored, our immune systems are rejuvenated and our memories are sharpened.
+As we sleep, our body's serotonin levels are restored, our immune systems are rejuvenated, and our memories are sharpened.
 Because sleep is so integral to our everyday functioning, it is essential that we get a good night's rest.
 To do this, it is important to sleep on a mattress that is right for you.
-Doing so will cause you to wake up rejuvenated and refreshed; sleeping on the wrong mattress, on the other hand, will result in many sleepless nights, waking up cranky and suffering from back pain.
+Doing so will cause you to wake up rejuvenated and refreshed, whereas sleeping on the wrong mattress will result in many sleepless nights, waking up cranky, and suffering from back pain.

 You're going to be looking for two important factors: comfort and support.
 Support is determined by the coil springs inside the mattress and should be conducive to proper spine alignment.
 When laying on your side, your spine should be straight, and when you lay on your back it should maintain it's natural curve.
 Comfort comes from the padding, which serves to cushion your body from the support of the springs and should mould itself to your shape.
 According to orthopedic experts, you should go for the firmest, most supportive mattress you find comfortable.
 A bed that is too firm will put pressure on the heavier parts of your body, particularly the hips, signaling your body to turn over and resulting in a night of tossing and turning.
 A bed that is too soft will result in your spine not being properly aligned.
 Your muscles will tense up and have to work harder to make up for the lack of support.

-Because we are inundated with commercials for mail-order mattresses and stores that sell bedding, and with so many to choose from, it can be difficult to figure out what's best for you.
+We are constantly inundated with commercials for mail-order mattresses and stores that sell bedding.
+With so many to choose from, it can be difficult to figure out what's best for you.
 Here is a breakdown of the different types of mattresses and how they can best benefit your sleep.
 Remember, no matter what the mattress comfort level is, they can all offer the same spine support depending on the coil count.
 Test out different beds to get a feel for which one is right for you.

 Firm mattresses have flat-tops with no extra padding.
 They typically come with Edge Support for a firmer, yet comfortable edge.
 Traditionally, firm to medium-firm mattresses have always been recommended for the relief of lower back pain.
 These mattresses score a 7.5 on a scale of 1-10, with 10 being the hardest.
 Mattress height is approximately 8.5"